immortal-blog/immortal-blog.github.io/docs/git/common-operations-of-git.md

 git push
 ```

-This method will only migrate the current branch to the new git
+This method will only migrate the current branch to the new git.